code-423n4/2022-12-gogopool-findings/data/HollaDieWaldfee-Q.md

 `Staking.increaseAVAXAssignedHighWater` should use `onlySpecificRegisteredContract("MinipoolManager", msg.sender)`.

 `Staking.resetAVAXAssignedHighWater` should use `onlySpecificRegisteredContract("ClaimNodeOp", msg.sender)`.

+## [L-07] It should be possible to assign Minipool to a new Multisig
+When a Minipool is created, a Multisig is assigned to it ([https://github.com/code-423n4/2022-12-gogopool/blob/aec9928d8bdce8a5a4efe45f54c39d4fc7313731/contracts/contract/MinipoolManager.sol#L236](https://github.com/code-423n4/2022-12-gogopool/blob/aec9928d8bdce8a5a4efe45f54c39d4fc7313731/contracts/contract/MinipoolManager.sol#L236)).
+However there is no possibility to assign a different Multisig to an existing Minipool.

+There can be scenarios that make it necessary to assign a new Multisig to a Minipool.
+E.g. if something changes about Avalanche Staking such that the old Multisig is not compatible anymore.

+Therefore it should be possible to change Multisigs.
+E.g. allow the guardian to change Multisigs.

 ## [N-00] `amountAvailableForStaking` should return 0 instead of revert due to underflow
 The `amountAvailableForStaking` function ([https://github.com/code-423n4/2022-12-gogopool/blob/aec9928d8bdce8a5a4efe45f54c39d4fc7313731/contracts/contract/tokens/TokenggAVAX.sol#L132-L140](https://github.com/code-423n4/2022-12-gogopool/blob/aec9928d8bdce8a5a4efe45f54c39d4fc7313731/contracts/contract/tokens/TokenggAVAX.sol#L132-L140)) in `TokenggAVAX.sol` calculates: